alachins/raisd/README.md

 v2.4 (30/1/2020): -B for chromosome length and SNP size.
 Fixed bug with the memory-reduction optimization for large chromosomes. -o to request vcf ordering and generation.

 v2.5 (8/2/2020): Fixed position bug due to typecasting.
 Some site positions were off by 1 bp.

+v2.6 (2/4/2020): Parses, converts to vcf, and analyzes fasta input files (-C for outgroup, -H for chromosome name).

 Support
 -------